sanyo123/nginx_docker/README.md

 ```
 add host in host.ini:
-[ec2] ## this is the name of host
+[ec2] ## this is name of host
 IP ansible_port=22 ansible_ssh_private_key_file=path to your key ansible_user=ubuntu
 -- example --:
 [ec2] ## this is name of host
 52.73.224.136 ansible_port=22 ansible_ssh_private_key_file=/home/user/.ssh/yourkey.pem ansible_user=ubuntu

-After that go into the folder where  your host.ini file is  located using cd command to where your folder is located and run:
+After that go in folder where is your host.ini located with terminal cd myfolder and run:
 ansible ec2 -i host.ini -m ping

 if ping is okay you are connected to ec2 instance: